Why should people count traffic?

 Open the app and find a counterpoint on the map.
 Or create your own anywhere you fancy.

 At the counterpoint, picture an imaginary line accross the street.

 When traffic passes your imaginary line, count it by tapping on the corresponding button.

-When you’re done, submit your count.
-That’s it.
+When you’re done, choose environment conditions and submit your count.
+That's it.

 The Importance of Counting Traffic